antima121-bit/Advanced-University-Analysis/README.md

 🎓 Global Universities Success Analysis
 A comprehensive comparative analysis of global universities using metrics such as:

-Research Output
+1.Research Output

-Student Satisfaction Scores
+2.Student Satisfaction Scores

-Global Rankings
+3.Global Rankings

-Funding and Grants
+4.Funding and Grants

-International Collaboration
+5.International Collaboration

-This dashboard empowers academic decision-makers to:
+## This dashboard empowers academic decision-makers to:

-Identify top-performing institutions
+1.Identify top-performing institutions

-Benchmark key success indicators
+2.Benchmark key success indicators

-Drive policy improvements for global competitiveness
+**Drive policy improvements for global competitiveness**

 ### 💡 Usage
 ***Clone the Repository***